osstotalsoft/nbb/src/Tools/README.md

 The package [`NBB.Data.EntityFramework.MultiTenancy`](../Data/NBB.Data.EntityFramework.MultiTenancy#readme) helps implementing a multi-tenant data access solution using Entity Framework.

+## Multi-tenant data access

+The package [`NBB.MultiTenancy.Serilog`](../Data/NBB.MultiTenancy.Serilog#readme) provides a Serilog enricher that puts the tenantId into the LogContext.

 ## Samples

 * [`Todo Tasks`](../../samples/MultiTenancy#readme) is a sample multi-tenant service containing split across two containers one Web API and one worker.
 It uses Entyty Framework for data access.